-Pick the right camera: If you are buying a camera, it needs to have good sound and a reasonably clear picture (don't worry too much about pixels - if it's a fairly recent digital camera it will be good enough).
-It is usually helpful to attach an external microphone to the camera.
+Pick the right camera: If you are buying or hiring a camera or video camera, it needs to have good sound and a reasonably clear picture (don't worry too much about pixels - if it's a fairly recent digital camera it will be good enough).
+It is usually helpful to attach an external microphone to a camera.
 Don't forget to make sure your camera has all the connectors it needs to transfer your footage to the computer and copy onto a USB stick.
 Please ensure you submit two copies on separate USB sticks.